-year.
+Using the data collected for the Urban Institute/HUD report, the National Fair Housing Alliance commissioned several reports on the total number of instances of housing discrimination each year.
 These reports found that nationwide, there was a minimum of 3.7 million instances of housing discrimination annually.
-In its report, NFHA noted that this was a low estimate, as it was based on the Urban Institute's data, which covered only discrimination based on race (against African Americans, Asians and Pacific Islanders, and Native Americans) and against Hispanics/Latinos and which did not capture all types of discrimination against these groups.32
+In its report, NFHA noted that this was a low estimate, as it was based on the Urban Institute's data, which covered only discrimination based on race (against African Americans, Asians and Pacific Islanders, and Native Americans) and against Hispanics/Latinos and which did not capture all types of discrimination against these groups.37

-To estimate the incidence of housing discrimination in the region, the Housing Center has used the methodology developed for the NFHA reports by comparing the rate of discrimination found by the Urban Institute in its reports with mobility rates for renters and homebuyers in the northeast Ohio region in 2004, the most recent available.
+To estimate the incidence of housing discrimination in the region, the Housing Center has used the methodology developed for the NFHA reports by comparing the rate of discrimination found by the Urban Institute in its reports with mobility rates for renters and homebuyers in the Northeast Ohio region in 2004, the most recent available.

-Using the Urban Institute data, which the Housing Center believes likely understate the rates of discrimination, the Housing Center estimates that there are annually at least 33,690 instances of housing discrimination based on race and national origin in the six-county region.33
+Using the Urban Institute data, which the Housing Center believes likely understate the rates of discrimination, the Housing Center estimates that annually there are at least 33,690 instances of housing discrimination based on race and national origin in the six-county region.38